 Shirin Bouzari, an intern during the spring 2017 class, worked on event coordinating and building new relationships with ambassadors, “I do believe, deep down, that this internship was meant to be, and that working towards a greater cause like seeking peace and justice for those in need is not limited to any religion.
 It is the work we do as individuals and as groups, regardless of our faith, that matters the most.
 CMEP gave me the opportunity to start my journey in a place that is welcoming and supportive, a place that allowed me to grow as an individual and to be a better [person]”.

-Story by Jessica Hill, a volunteer and former intern at Churches for Middle East Peace (CMEP).
+Story by a volunteer at Churches for Middle East Peace (CMEP).
 CMEP is very thankful for the writers who contribute Spiritual Resources.
 However, CMEP does not necessarily agree with all the positions of our writers, and they do not speak on CMEP’s behalf.